-The European Commission has approved under EU State aid rules electricity capacity mechanisms in Belgium, France, Germany, Greece, Italy and Poland.
-The Commission found that the measures will contribute to ensuring security of supply whilst preserving competition in the Single Market.
+The European Commission has approved under State aid rules the introduction of stringent CO2 emission limits in the Italian capacity mechanism.
+The measure will contribute to ensuring security of supply and increase the level of environmental protection without unduly distorting competition in the Single Market.

 The European Commission has approved, under EU State aid rules, a scheme to support electricity production from renewable sources in Italy.
 The measure will contribute to the EU environmental objectives without unduly distorting competition.

 Update: Authorisation for State aid notice published in the Official Journal